jonathangair/tempo2-anisotropy-plugins/README.md

 THE PLUGINS
 ------------

-There are 6 different plugins included in this repository, which generate GW backgrounds of different types, as described in the following.
+There are 5 different plugins included in this repository, which generate GW backgrounds of different types, as described in the following.

-### GWbkgrd_plug.C ###

-This is the usual GWbkgrd plugin that comes packaged with a Tempo2 download.
-The user can inject an isotropic stochastic gravitational-wave background signal into model TOAs by specifying the amplitude and slope of the characteristic strain-spectrum of the background.

-The polarisation of the GWs is the usual general relativistic transverse tracless modes.

-Example usage:

-     ./tempo2 -gr GWbkgrd -f psr.par psr.tim -dist 1 -gwamp 1e-15 -alpha -0.666666 -ngw 10000 -plot

 ### GWbkgrdfromfile_plug.C ###